Esri/arcgis-rest-js/README.md

 npm install && npm run build
 ```

 This will install all dependencies and do an initial build.
-Afterward, you can run any of the [demo apps](./demos/) by `cd`'ing by following the README for the specific demo.
-For a list of all available commands run `npm run`.
+Afterward, you can run any of the [samples](https://github.com/Esri/arcgis-rest-js-samples).
+See that repository's readme for instructions on how to run the samples while using a local version of ArcGIS REST JS.

+NPM run commands include:

 For all packages: